ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.4.rst

 Specifying ``--tags`` (or ``--skip-tags``) multiple times on the command line currently leads to the last one overriding all the previous ones.
 This behavior is deprecated.
 In the future, if you specify --tags multiple times the tags will be merged together.
 From now on, using ``--tags`` multiple times on one command line will emit a deprecation warning.
 Setting the ``merge_multiple_cli_tags`` option to True in the ``ansible.cfg`` file will enable the new behavior.

 In 2.4, the default has change to merge the tags.
-You can enable the old overwriting behavior via the config option.
+You can enable the old overwriting behavior through the config option.

 In 2.5, multiple ``--tags`` options will be merged with no way to go back to the old behavior.